WHY INTEGRATORS LEAVE HIKCENTRAL

 HikCentral: 80 stores each running their own Hikvision NVRs, all connecting back to a single HCP server at HQ.
 Per-channel perpetual licences for ~800 cameras.
 Windows Server patched on Patch Tuesday by HQ IT.
 VPN tunnels from every store to the central server.
 When the HQ server has an outage, all 80 stores lose management at once.

-TetherX: 80 stores each connect directly to TetherX cloud.
-No server at HQ, no VPN tunnels, no per-channel perpetual licences.
+TetherX: 80 stores each run a TetherBox on the store network.
+Cameras stay behind the TetherBox with no direct Internet exposure; the TetherBox is the only thing that talks to the cloud, over an outbound-only tunnel.
+No central server at HQ, no VPN tunnels per store, no per-channel perpetual licences.
 The integrator gets ~800 cameras of RMR.
-Add a store next month - the integrator activates the new TetherBox, adds the channels to the platform subscription, done.
+Add a store next month - activate the new TetherBox, add the channels to the platform subscription, done.
 Drop a store - the subscription stops.

 HOW THE MIGRATION ACTUALLY WORKS